MooersLab/manuscriptInTypst/README.md

 The rendered version will appear in your default browser.
 It updates with each save operation in the text editor.

-Compile to PDF by entering in terminal `typst compile <filename>.typ`.
+Compile to PDF by entering in terminal `typst compile <typst filename prefix>.typ`.

 ## Bash or zsh function to compile and open in Preview.app on Mac (optional)